Missouri Tigers: Men's basketball

-The men's basketball program has produced several NBA players, including Michael Porter Jr., Anthony Peeler, Doug Smith, Jon Sundvold, Steve Stipanovich, Kareem Rush, Keyon Dooling, Linas Kleiza, Thomas Gardner, Jordan Clarkson and DeMarre Carroll.
+The men's basketball program has produced several NBA players, including Michael Porter Jr., Anthony Peeler, Doug Smith, Jon Sundvold, Steve Stipanovich, Kareem Rush, Keyon Dooling, Linas Kleiza, Thomas Gardner, Jordan Clarkson, and DeMarre Carroll.
 The Tigers were regularly a national power under Norm Stewart, whose tenure spanned four decades but which failed to include a Final Four appearance despite numerous conference championships.
 The team advanced to the Elite Eight under Quin Snyder in 2002, but inconsistent performance and various improprieties in his leadership of the program caused him to be fired in the midst of an abysmal 2006 season.
 He was replaced with then-UAB head coach Mike Anderson.
 In 2009 the team lost in the Elite Eight to the Connecticut Huskies.
 Then, after a first-round exit from the NCAA tournament in 2011, Anderson took the head coaching position with the University of Arkansas.
 The head coaching vacancy was filled in early April 2011 with Frank Haith, the former Miami (Florida) head coach who left after the 2013 season to go Tulsa.
 In 2014, Kim Anderson became the new head basketball coach.
 The program is now led by Dennis Gates.

-The 1920–21 and 1921–22 teams were retroactively named national champions by the Premo-Porretta Power Poll.
+Although the University of Missouri has never won the NCAA tournament (established in 1939) or been officially recognized by the NCAA as a national champion, the 1920–21 and 1921–22 teams were retroactively designated as the top-ranked teams in the Premo-Porretta Power Poll, an unofficial mathematical rating system for the pre-tournament era.